jappeace/jappeaceApplication/content/hetzner-nix-monolith.md

-The initial script`C` is only run when the database is started for the first time, after that you need to manage it by hand.
+The initial script`C` is only run when the database is started for the first time, after that you need to manage users by hand.
 However I still add these users to script to keep track of them if I ever need to abandon this system.
 Like this at least the users will exist on the new machine.
-I give every service user superuser access in `C`.
+I give every monoliths' user superuser access in `C`.
 This isn't the best for security, but it's really convenient.
 Besides if a hacker manages to get a shell for the system or a shell for the database it's already to late for me anyway.